nymtech/docs/content/run-nym-nodes/troubleshooting.md

 {{< table_of_contents >}}

 ## How to install a mixnode?
 There are multiple ways on how to install a mixnode.
 Depending on your experience or needs, you may choose either option.
-The easiest and fastest way is to use the installer script or Docker contaier if you know some Docker basics.
+The easiest and fastest way is to use the installer script or Docker container if you know some Docker basics.

 ### Build Nym from source

-For a bit more advanced users, who want to compile all Nym binaries themselves or just want to get a specific precompiled one from the official Github repo go to [Quickstart](https://nymtech.net/docs/quickstart/).
+For a bit more advanced users, who want to compile all Nym binaries themselves or just want to get a specific precompiled one from the official Github repository go to [Quickstart](https://nymtech.net/docs/quickstart/).

 ### Installer script

-This community script created by [@hansbricks](https://github.com/gyrusdentatus) installs all dependencies, downloads Nym-mixnode binaries, promts user for the input for the mixnode configuration
+This community script created by [@hansbricks](https://github.com/gyrusdentatus) installs all dependencies, downloads Nym-mixnode binaries, prompts user for the input for the mixnode configuration
 , creates a systemd.service file based on the user input, enables ufw and nym-mixnode.service and then launches the node.
 Nym-mixnode is being launched by systemctl with a newly created user *nym* from */home/nym/* directory.